tonyday567/online/other/readme_.md

 The first bit of neat is speed.
 There's 2 times and a plus.
 The next is
 space: an ema is representing the recent xs in a size as big as a single

-x\.
+x.
 Compare that with a simple moving average where you have to keep the history of the last n xs around to keep up (just try it).

 It's so neat, it's probably a viable monoidal category all by itself.